 GENERAL ECONOMICS BLOGS

-This highly praised global economics blog is written by Mike “Mish” Shedlock, an investment advisor.
-Mike provides profound comments on macroeconomic trends around the world, which makes this a must read blog.
+This popular and highly praised blog is written by Mike “Mish” Shedlock, a successful investment advisor.
+His posts cover global economics and focus on macroeconomic trends around the world, making it a must-read blog.

 THE UNDERCOVER ECONOMIST

-Cafe Hayek is a very popular economics blog by Professor Don Boudreaux (George Mason University) and Russ Roberts (Research Fellow at Stanford University).
-They argue against a Keynesian view of economics in today’s issues and governmental systems.
+Cafe Hayek is a popular economics blog which is written by Professor Don Boudreaux (George Mason University) and Russ Roberts (Research Fellow at Stanford University).
+The blog looks at current economic issues and argues against utilizing the Keynesian view of economics when analyzing modern issues and governmental systems.

-EconLog is a daily blog of The Library of Economics and Liberty.
-This economics blog is written by Bryan Caplan, David Henderson, Alberto Mingardi, Scott Sumner, and guest bloggers.
-These expert writers apply economics to a variety of topics from politics and finance, to history and pop-culture.
+A daily blog from the Library of Economics and Liberty, Econlog applies economics to topics such as politics, finance, history, and pop culture.
+The blog is written by Bryan Caplan, David Henderson, Alberto Mingardi, Scott Sumner, and other guest bloggers.

 THE ANGRY BEAR

 The Angry Bear is a multi-author blog.
 Each author has his or her own unique area of expertise.
 Authors include a tax law expert, historian, numerous economists, and business and financial professionals.
 The varying degree of topics makes this an informative blog and a great overview of economic issues.